Karine-Bauch/CooKin/README.md

 3. Add a .env file with your OpenAI API key, seeing .env.example for sample

-## How to use the project with OpenApi Doc
+## How to use the project in OpenApi Doc

 Run the API (at the root of the project)
 ```bash